Women's professional sports: Ice Hockey

 Hayley Wickenheiser ice hockey player and four-time Olympic gold medalist, widely revered for her skill.

 The National Women's Hockey League, since renamed the Premier Hockey Federation, saw history being made in the 2020–2021 season as both of the two Isobel Cup semifinals on March 26 and the final on March 27 were broadcast on NBCSN during the Saturday night prime time for Americans and streamed on Twitch for international viewers.
 For the first time in the sport's history, every professional women's hockey game in North America that year had either been broadcast on live television or had a sponsored, high-quality stream.
 In addition to the Twitch and NBCSN feeds for the NWHL, February 2021 saw Sportsnet, NBC, and CBC showing at least one of the Professional Women's Hockey Players Association's four games that season.
-Although exciting for the women's hockey game, it is hard to forget that only two years ago, the NWHL and PWHPA struggled to secure consistent airtime, and if they did, it was of poor quality and was not advertised appropriately.
+Although exciting for the women's hockey game, it is hard to forget that only two years ago, the NWHL and PWHPA struggled to secure consistent airtime.

 Before this season, the Olympics was the only way fans were able to watch women's hockey when not in person.
 The 2018 Olympic gold medal game between Canada and the United States drew 3.7 million viewers to NBCSN and NBC streaming platforms.
 Some other championships and events, such as the 2020 Elite Women's 3-on-3 game at the NHL All-Star game, were aired on CBC and Sportsnet, and the Women's World Championships was broadcast on TSN for Canadian viewers.
 It was not until 2016 that these games were made available in the United States on the NHL Network.